UPDATE: February 26, 2017: Ex-student used hands to kill teacher in home, warrant says.

-Oscilla is a very small town, so I think it’s more than likely that Tara knew her abductor.
+Oscilla is a tiny town, so I think it’s more than likely Tara knew her abductor.
 This was no random act of violence.

 Here’s what I think happened to Tara.
-Sometime after she got home from the cookout, someone known to her knocked on her door and she opened the door willingly, maybe even let them in.
+Sometime after she got home from the cookout, someone known to her knocked on her door, and she opened the door willingly, maybe even let them in.
 I do not believe she was killed inside her own home because there would have been blood evidence of that.
-I believe she was forced out of her own home into the car of the killer or killers, and then murdered sometime after.
+I think she was forced out of her own home into the killer or killers’ car and then murdered sometime after.

-The question is why did this person show up at her house so late?
+The question is, why did this person show up at her house so late?
 What did this person have to talk to her about that couldn’t wait until morning?
-Or did the person go there with the intention of murdering Tara?
+Or did the person go there to murder Tara?
 If so, why?
 What was the motive?

 I do not think Vickers had anything to do with it.
 He was so young at the time.
 I really do not think someone that young could pull off the perfect murder without telling a single person what he did.
 I also question if the affair he claims he had with Tara was real.
 She doesn’t strike me as the type to risk her job over a former student.

 The envelope full of cash is interesting.
-I highly doubt if the money was Tara’s she would left it in her car for anyone to come along and steal it.
+I highly doubt if the money were Tara’s, she would leave it in her car for anyone to come along and steal it.
 The motive here obviously wasn’t money.
-It was definitely personal.
+It was personal.